coderedcorp/coderedcms/docs/index.rst

 drag-n-drop or no-code solution (although many of the features do not require coding).

-Our motivation for making Wagtail CRX is to enable a junior or frontend-only developer to quickly build a Wagtail website by pulling in pre-built components which have been heavily tested and are guaranteed to work in a consistent way.
+Our motivation for making Wagtail CRX is to enable a developer to quickly build a Wagtail website by pulling in pre-built components which have been heavily tested and are guaranteed to work in a consistent way.
 This is why the project is tightly coupled with Bootstrap CSS.
-This is a boon for web development agencies: rather than copy-pasting code from one project to the next, code is centralized in a generic way in CRX and can be syndicated to many sites.
+This is a boon for web development teams: rather than copy-pasting code from one project to the next, code is centralized in a generic way in CRX and can be syndicated to many sites.
 This also helps with maintanence and Wagtail upgrades --- bugs and upgrades can generally be handled once in CRX then pushed out to all sites.

 Join us